Phone

 95 to 97 per cent recyclable

-We’re excited to announce the first two public electric vehicle (EV) charger locations: Templestowe Village and Tunstall Square. ...
+We’re excited to announce the first public electric vehicle (EV) charger location: Bulleen Car Park. ...

-We’re excited to announce the first two public electric vehicle (EV) charger locations: Templestowe Village and Tunstall Square.
+We’re excited to announce the first public electric vehicle (EV) charger location: Bulleen Car Park.

-Planned for installation in May to June 2025, these charging stations are part of a broader rollout of nine public EV chargers across Manningham.
+Planned for installation in June 2025, this charging station is part of a broader rollout of nine public EV chargers across Manningham.

-Powered by renewable energy, these Evie ultra fast chargers are compatible with all EVs.
-They will provide 150km of range in 30 minutes, with charging costs ranging from 58 to 68 cents per kWh, depending on the location.
+Powered by renewable energy, this Jolt fast charger is compatible with all EVs.
+It will provide 7 kWh of free daily charge (up to 50 km of range), with additional charge ranging from 54 to 59 cents per kWh, depending on the location.

-Following engagement with the local businesses, these locations were selected for their proximity to commercial, recreational and tourist destinations, as well as their access to reliable power supplies.
+Following engagement with the local businesses, this location was selected for its proximity to commercial, recreational and tourist destinations, as well as its access to reliable power supplies.

-By installing these charging stations – and the seven more to follow – we aim to accommodate the growing use of electric vehicles, especially following new legislated vehicle standards.
+By installing these charging stations – and the six more to follow – we aim to accommodate the growing use of electric vehicles, especially following new legislated vehicle standards.

 We’re also responding to community support for local public charging facilities, as revealed in our 2023 Manningham community survey.